lyokha/vim-xkbswitch/README.md

 Troubleshooting
 ---------------

+* Some characters from alternative keyboard layouts may fail to enter or behave in strange ways for certain filetypes.
+For example in Russian winkeys layout characters 'б', 'ю', 'ж' and 'э' may fail to enter in C++ source files.
+The reason of that is layout translation maps specified in variable g:XkbSwitchIMappings.
+You may work this around by simply not setting this variable, or better by specifying characters from the main keyboard layout whose translation should be skipped using variable g:XkbSwitchSkipIMappings.
+  See details in section [Basic configuration](#basic-configuration).

 * There is a known issue when vim-latex package is installed.
 In this case entering Russian symbols in Insert mode when editing tex files becomes